 - 6-year Psychology / Mental Health Counseling Program: Up to four graduate courses can be taken as part of your undergraduate degree for NU students who qualify.
 The courses can count toward the students advised electives.
 The option is open to psychology majors.
 It allows students the ability to shave off an entire year from the master's program and complete their undergraduate and graduate degree in approximately six years.

 - Graduate Courses as an Undergraduate: Students with a 3.0 or higher GPA going into senior year, can take up to two courses (one per semester) as extra courses beyond their degree requirements.
 This program is open to all students and the courses can be used toward any of our graduate programs.
 Students must be in 12 credits before registering for the courses.
 Students interested in a MBA may also pursue pre-requisite courses to speed up their degree.

-Use the Graduate Credit Form to officially post any graduate courses taken as an undergraduate at NU or from a transfer institution.
+Use the Graduate Credit Form available in the Dean's Office to officially post any graduate courses taken as an undergraduate at NU or other credit from a transfer institution.